 One possible solution is to post the podcast on your blog/website, follow all the SEO, social media, and other Internet marketing techniques, and get the attention of the listeners.
 But, what if I tell you that you can actually get the attention of millions of enthusiast podcast listeners without investing much of your time?

 What are Podcast Directories?

-Podcast Directories are just like articles directories (Ezine, HubPages etc.).
-They contain podcasts on almost all niches, whereas other directories put emphasize on particular niches while restricting others.
+Podcast Directories are just like articles directories (Ezine, HubPages, etc.).
+They contain podcasts on almost all niches, whereas other directories put emphasis on particular niches while restricting others.

 How Podcast Directories Charge?
 All Podcast Directories charge differently, however, the following gives a lump sum plan.

 - Charge for Storage and Bandwidth

 - Unlimited Bandwidth and Storage on Monthly Payment Model

 Let’s have a look at how these Podcast Directories are helpful for a beginner and why you should use them.
 When the podcasts refer the visitor back to your website/blog you will get extra attention.
 The traffic that comes to Podcast Directories is completely different from the traffic that you attract through other platforms.
 There are greater chances of the visitor noticing other content presents on your website; this could be blog posts, videos, affiliate links, etc.

 Con: There are hundreds of podcasts uploaded on websites every hour, so it might be a little tricky to get the attention of visitors.
 However, helpful, authentic podcasts with good content always get their due share.